Oh yes I did.

 One of my absolute favorite parts about our Mardi Gras tree is the alligators peeking out.

-Every time I walk through the room and see this, I smile.
+Every time I walk through the room, look up, and see this, I smile.

 Now if I could just find a tree skirt…